 Silver Fork Lodge and Restaurant—Indulge yourself with a visit to the sauna or wine tasting with a mountain backdrop overlooking Honeycomb Canyon and Solitude Ski resort.

 The Yurt at Solitude—A guided snowshoe traverse ends in a mongolian yurt with one of the most unique fine-dining experiences Utah has to offer.

-Want to know more about Cottonwood Heights?
+Want to learn more about Cottonwood Heights?
 Get a better feel for the neighborhood with our Cottonwood Heights Photo Tour.
-Interested in buying property in Cottonwood Heights?
-Contact us or find property information and current listings on our Cottonwood Heights page.